ktauchathuranga/tuition-class-management-system/README.md

 `func.c` holds all major functions; if you add a new function, don't forget to add a function prototype to the `func.h` file as well.
 In `main.c` we just use basic logic to call the functions so it doesn't get too crowded.
 And by doing that `main.c` will be much easier to read and understand the basic logic structure behind it.

+> [!NOTE]
+> If you see any bugs or things that might be improved, please open an issue.

 #### 🔗 Usefull links,